My finances, my projects, my life

 Disclosure from suppliers

 The European Commission says the CSRD requirements “will ensure that investors and other stakeholders have access to the information they need to assess the impact of companies on people and the environment, and for investors to assess financial risks and opportunities arising from climate change and other sustainability issues.
-Reporting costs will be reduced for companies over the medium to long term by harmonising the information to be provided.”
+Reporting costs will be reduced for companies over the medium to long term by harmonising the data to be provided.”

 As disclosure becomes more widespread, it should help provide investors with a broader understanding of a company’s sustainability impact and risk.
 This may ultimately be reflected in share prices, if investors shun companies with substantial future risks, and embrace those that manage these threats in good time.

 Although at present the legislation applies only to large companies, they are likely to require greater disclosure from their suppliers.
-It could become business-critical; companies may increasingly want to do business only with other sustainable providers.
+It could become business-critical; companies may increasingly want to do business with other sustainable providers.
 As companies effectively are required to assimilate the carbon emissions and sustainability footprint of other businesses, they may well adapt their business practices accordingly.
 Investors should bear this in mind when making decisions.